sersi-project/sersi/README.md

 ## 📄 License

 SERSI is free under the MIT License.
-Pro mode is made available under EULA.
+Pro mode is made available under Commercial License.
-See LICENSE for full details.
+See LICENSE & LICENSE-COMMERCIAL for full details.